The Division’s mission is to:

 12/8/2020 - We welcome you to the 4th PhysChem webinar series, with a bit of a twist in format.
 A talk by Cameron Shearer on Photocatalytic water splitting without adding water and an Interview of two theoretical & computational chemists: Meredith Jordan and Megan O'Mara - Click here to view

-26/08/2020 - Speakers: A/Prof Amir Karton, University of Western Australia, A computational chemist’s guide to accurate thermochemistry for organic molecules and A/Prof Debbie Silvester-Dean, Curtin University, Effect of water on electrochemical processes in ionic liquids: Importance of understanding the electrical double layer - Recording coming soon!
+26/08/2020 - Speakers: A/Prof Amir Karton, University of Western Australia, A computational chemist’s guide to accurate thermochemistry for organic molecules and A/Prof Debbie Silvester-Dean, Curtin University, Effect of water on electrochemical processes in ionic liquids: Importance of understanding the electrical double layer - Click here to view

 9/9/2020 - Speaker: Dr Terri Field-Theodore, Tianjin University, 'Peak and you shall find.
-Locating transition states from above' plus a series of two-minute research talks, presented by Australian student and early career researchers, and breakout sessions - Click here for more information, and to register
+Locating transition states from above' plus a series of two-minute research talks, presented by Australian student and early career researchers, and breakout sessions - Contact the National Office for more information about this recording

 Click here to download our August 2020 Newsletter